 (ii) any amount outstanding and owed to the Liquidity Provider which would not have been outstanding but for a breach of this Deed by the Liquidity Provider.

-"Liquidity Facility Agreement" means the £25,500,000 facility agreement dated 31st December, 1998 between the Borrower and the Liquidity Provider as amended by a further agreement between such parties dated 13th May, 1999.
+"Liquidity Facility Agreement" means the £25,500,000 facility agreement dated 31st December, 1998 between the Borrower and the Liquidity Provider as amended by a further agreement between such parties dated 13th May, 1999 and as further amended on or about the date of restatement and amendment of this Deed.

 "Majority Senior Creditors" means the Majority Banks as defined in the Senior Facility Agreement.

+“Majority Subordinated Lenders” means, at any time, Subordinated Lenders the aggregate of whose Subordinated Debt is more than 66 2/3% of the aggregate of all Subordinated Debt then outstanding (but excluding any contingent liabilities from Subordinated Debt for the purpose of this definition).

+[Note: The [ETOL] Trust will, initially, be the only Subordinated Lender and will therefore constitute the Majority Subordinated Lender.
+Other documents should authorise the [ETOL] Trust to act on the instructions of 66 2/3% of the Certificateholders.]

 "Obligor" means the Borrower or a Guarantor under (and as defined in) the Senior Facility Agreement.